 Since we became incorporated in February 2017 we have grown and provide more services for the Deaf of New Zealand.
 Our initiatives have included

-We are excited to offer our Waitangi art workshops in NZSL in 2018.
+We are excited to offer specialised themed art classes.

 But there is so much more we would like to do in the future…